Regular Health Checks Do a Website Good

 We love our pets and would do anything for them.
 The same goes for our websites, which often directly affect the livelihood of our entire families.
 Conduct regular analysis of your website’s performance and health to make sure it’s running at top shape.
 Raven Internet Marketing Tools are great help for diagnosing and treating a site’s weak points.

 Here’s what a basic work up should include:

 Content: Keep a healthy flow

 One of the best tactics for optimizing a website’s effectiveness is making sure the content is on-point, persuasive, relevant and strong.
 To be sure your website is well fed with beneficial content, Content Manager is like the nutrition label, breaking down the relevance and frequency of optimized keywords.
 And because the tools reports the content’s reading grade level, a publisher can be confident the content speaks to the right audience.
-If blog posts make up a site’s steady diet of new content, the Blog Manager syncs Raven Tools to WordPress blogs, making blog optimization and publication a one-stop task.
+If blog posts make up a site’s steady diet of new content, the WordPress Manager syncs Raven Tools to WordPress blogs, making blog optimization and publication a one-stop task.

 Links: The nervous system connecting you to the web

 No site is an island, or, at least, no healthy one is.
 The web is about connections, and links play a significant role.
 Links bring traffic, signify relationships and can boost rankings.
 Raven’s suite of link building tools brings order and a bit of ease to the intensive tasks of link generation and maintenance.
 With the Backlink Explorer, keep an eye on the inbound links to your site.
 Streamline the process of obtaining new links with the Site Finder to identify important sites from which to obtain new links and the Quality Analyzer to help you determine if a site targeted for potential link building is valued by search engines.
 And the Link Manager keeps track of all the work that has been done for a link building campaign, including the delegation of tasks, updates if links are changed or removed, listing URLs targeted for links and more.